koesterlab/teaching-data-analysis-visualization-reproducibility/source/micromamba.rst

 To solve this, we can create a file that contains the exact software versions, called an environment file.
 We do that for the example from before.
-Create a folder ``envs`` that holds files related to this chapter, and in there create the file ``datavzrd.yaml`` with the following content:
+Create a folder ``envs`` that holds micromamba environment files related to this course, and in there create the file ``datavzrd.yaml`` with the following content:

 .. code-block:: yaml